oliviawestmacottssw/SSW.Rules.Content/rules/do-you-install-the-dynamics-365-iphoneandroid-app/rule.md

 ---

-You should have Dynamics 365 installed on your phone.​ ​
+You should have Dynamics 365 installed on your phone.

 ![](dynamics365-app.png)